shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 ![](attribution-window-simulation_files/figure-markdown_strict/unnamed-chunk-3-1.png)

-With the new conersion rate (and due to random varaiation i.e. random sampling from binomial distribution), `B`'s conversion rate of `21.3%` is a `6.05%` increase over the **true** baseline conversion rate of `20.0%`, and a `6.43%` increase over `A`'s conversion rate of `19.9%`.
+With the new conversion rate (and due to random variation i.e. random sampling from binomial distribution), `B`'s conversion rate of `21.3%` is a `6.05%` increase over the **true** baseline conversion rate of `20.0%`, and a `6.43%` increase over `A`'s conversion rate of `19.9%`.